 Many of you will know the Cinque Terre, the string of picturesque seaside villages on Italy’s rugged Riviera.
 Every summer, these colorful destinations are filled with tourists looking for a slice of authentic Italian culture.
 For a more peaceful option, without the tourists, head for the town of Portovenere.
 With architecture dating back 1000 years and lovely coastal scenery such as Arpaia Cave, you won’t be disappointed.

 Nestled just inside the Slovenian border, the Italian port of Trieste is perennially passed over for trips to Venice.
-This is a real shame, as this is an elegant city full of literary cafes, bustling beer halls and stylish places to stay.
-Cafe San Marco was a great favourite of James Joyce when he lived here in the early twentieth century.
-Trieste’s position on the far east of the country has meant that it has seen many occupiers down the centuries – this has given rise to a magnificent mix of culture, architecture and people in one relatively small place.
-The mosaic-filled Trieste Cathedral, Miramare Castle and the Synagogue of Trieste are three great examples of the city’s eclectic style.
-Trieste has many music festivals throughout the summertime for jazz, rock and opera aficionados.
+This is a real shame, as this is an elegant city full of literary cafes, bustling beer halls, and stylish places to stay.
+Cafe San Marco was a great favorite of James Joyce when he lived here in the early twentieth century.
+Trieste’s position on the far east of the country has meant that it has seen many occupiers down the centuries – this has given rise to a magnificent mix of culture, architecture, and people in one relatively small place.
+The mosaic-filled Trieste Cathedral, Miramare Castle, and the Synagogue of Trieste are three great examples of the city’s eclectic style.
+Trieste has many music festivals throughout the summertime for jazz, rock, and opera aficionados.

 The Amalfi Coast is dotted with hidden gems, but the jewel in the crown must be Ravello.
-This alluring town sits on a clifftop high above the sea, resplendent with romantic gardens, elegant squares and traditional houses.
-It’s no wonder that the town has attracted writers, musicians and artists down the years.
-Once upon a time it was a popular stop on the famous Grand Tour – Wagner was inspired by the views to complete his opera Parsifal.
+This alluring town sits on a clifftop high above the sea, resplendent with romantic gardens, elegant squares, and traditional houses.
+It’s no wonder that the town has attracted writers, musicians, and artists over the years.
+Once upon a time, it was a popular stop on the famous Grand Tour – Wagner was inspired by the views to complete his opera, Parsifal.
 Let the scent of lemon trees and the textures of old stone transport you to another time.

 Do you like the sound of these unusual destinations?
 Do you have any suggestions?